-Ashlie Beringer has more than two decades of experience representing media and technology companies in periods of transformation and crisis.
-Ashlie's practice focuses on defending technology companies in global regulatory and litigation matters and advising on product, business and compliance strategies, particularly on issues related to disruptive technologies, privacy, cybersecurity, artificial intelligence and the blockchain ecosystem.
-Ashlie is actively representing technology companies in a range of industries in regulatory and criminal investigations before the FTC, CFPB, NYDFS, Department of Justice, and California, New York, Washington DC and multiple state Attorneys General, while coordinating strategy for parallel regulatory investigations around the globe.
+Ashlie Beringer has three decades of experience representing media and technology companies in periods of transformation and crisis.
+Ashlie's practice focuses on defending global regulatory and litigation matters and advising on product, business and compliance strategies, particularly on issues related to disruptive technologies, data, artificial intelligence and online platforms.
+Ashlie has successfully represented platforms and technology companies in a range of industries in regulatory and criminal investigations before the FTC, CFPB, NYDFS, Department of Justice, and California, New York, Illinois, Texas, Washington DC and multi-state state Attorneys General, while coordinating strategy for parallel regulatory investigations around the globe.

 Ashlie returned to Gibson Dunn as a partner of the Palo Alto office, after serving as Facebook's Deputy General Counsel from 2013 to 2020, where she led the company's global Privacy, Product, Regulatory and Litigation legal teams.
 At Facebook, Ashlie was a member of the core management team and successfully defended the company against hundreds of global regulatory challenges and lawsuits, and designed product and business strategies that advanced business goals while earning regulatory approval.
 She built a global team of more than 180 lawyers and legal professionals worldwide and continually innovated to find working models that promoted collaboration, professional evolution and innovation.